GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 If the command succeeds, each cluster will have three nodes and a `RUNNING` status.
 If you do not see a similar output, check that you have selected the correct project.

-To create the needed Google Pub/Sub topics, click **Next**.
+To create the needed Pub/Sub topics, click **Next**.

-## Create Google Pub/Sub Topics
+## Create Pub/Sub topics

-Google Cloud Deploy looks for explictly named Google Pub/Sub topics to publish events.
+Google Cloud Deploy looks for explictly named Pub/Sub topics to publish events.
 To create these topics, run the following command in your Cloud Shell:

 ```bash
 gcloud pubsub topics create clouddeploy-resources